Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/faq.md

 # FAQ

 ## How does it work?
-The AI Assistant provides automatic suggestions and alternative wording for your text.
+The AI Assistant offers automated **suggestions** and alternative wording for your text, while also providing **translation** capabilities for texts and properties on pages and blocks.

 Additionally, you can command the AI Assistant by initiating the text with the symbol "#"